-4. Zen Magnets: Just when you thought attaching spoons and paper clips to magnets were fascinating, zen magnets are powerful magnets that allow you to build limitless shapes, geometric, flat, or 3D.
+4. Zen Magnets: Just when you thought attaching spoons and paper clips to magnets was fascinating, zen magnets are powerful magnets that allow you to build limitless shapes, geometric, flat, or 3D.

 5. DIY Levitrons: Created by Dustin Skye, this is a DIY fog-filled bubble dome holding a spinning top floating in mid-air.
 Containing two magnets that repels each other, a gyroscopic effect is made that keeps the top stable as it spins.
 Many have created their own levitrons at home.

 After seeing all the captivating things that magnets can do, we think magnets are the closest thing we have to magic.
 They represent the best aspects of science – practical and applicable to our daily lives, but also wonderful and mesmerizing.
 It’s no doubt that magnets will continue to play a role not only for our company as we continue to develop new MOVA Creations, but also in industrial capacities everywhere.